A Legal History of Adoption in Ontario, 1921-2015

-Unlike other works on adoption, Chambers focuses explicitly on statutes, statutory debates and the interpretation of statues in court.
+Unlike other works on adoption, this book focuses explicitly on statutes, statutory debates, and the interpretation of statutes in court.
 In doing so, she concludes that adoption is an inadequate response to child welfare and on its own cannot solve problems regarding child neglect and abuse.
 Rather, Chambers argues that in order to reform the area of adoption we must first acknowledge that it is built upon social inequalities within and between nations.

 - Series: Osgoode Society for Canadian Legal History

 - World Rights

 - Dimensions: 6.0in x 0.9in x 9.0in